 Call a doctor immediately if you experience any of the above symptoms.
 Make sure to provide a list of all food items that you took before the onset of the symptoms.

-#8 Excessive Sweating
+#8 Excessive Sweating from a caffeine overdose

 Sweating can be both a primary and a secondary symptom of a caffeine overdose.
 One of the side effects of drinking coffee is anxiety and stress.
 This can cause excessive sweating and nausea.
 Another symptom of a caffeine overdose is a fever.
 It can increase the internal body temperature and can also result in sweating and feeling “too hot”.